 What is Hindu?

-Hindu suggests anybody, who paid little heed to his/her citizenship or spot of home trusts in Hinduism and appreciates and upholds Hindu ordinary practices.
+Hindu suggests anybody who pays little heed to his/her citizenship or spot of home trusts in Hinduism and appreciates and upholds Hindu ordinary practices.

-Hinduism, however the greatest coordinated non-Abrahamic and most seasoned religion of the world, was never institutionally coordinated and controlled religion like Judaism, Christianity, Buddhism, and Islam.
+Hinduism, however, the greatest coordinated non-Abrahamic and most seasoned religion in the world, was never institutionally coordinated and controlled by religions like Judaism, Christianity, Buddhism, and Islam.

 Hinduism is somewhat a way of thinking of life dependent on the idea of “Truth wins”.
 The way of thinking was filled in India and was drilled by individuals living in India for over 5000 years before any coordinated religion appeared.